An article donated by Contributing Editor, Susan Humphreys:

 President Trump also is fond of saying that the “Gun didn’t pull the trigger; a person did.”
 AND people need to respond: That is absolutely correct AND this is why we need gun control legislation that will keep guns out of the hands of people that want to use them to kill other people.
 We need to get smart and turn his and the National Rifle Association's (NRA's) arguments “Guns don’t kill people, People kill people” against them.

 Another simplistic answer to what is a complex psychological problem is fear.
 Some people feel threatened, their self-identity is brought into question, by the “others” -- all of those that are different from them.
 They can’t blame themselves for their problems.
-They look for a scapegoat, the person with “different” clothing, or skin color, or religion, or political persuasion, or who are simply enjoying themselves at a public event.
+They look for a scapegoat, the person with “different” clothing, skin color, religion, or political persuasion.

-Some have blamed violent video games that desensitize violence and TV programs that promote the he man, thr "tough guy who saves the world" image of manhood.
+Some have blamed violent video games that desensitize violence and TV programs that promote the he man, the "tough guy who saves the world" image of manhood.

 Some think that our problems will be solved IF people will become Christians.
 Yet we know that Christians have committed hate crimes against Jews, Muslims, Hindus, Sikhs, women who seek the services of a Planned Parenthood clinic, homosexuals, transgender persons, and others.
 Today’s evangelical Christians seem to many folk to be a significant part of the problem, definitely not the solution to our problems.